 Tick off your to-do list.

-Nothing feels as good, like ticking off a completed task.
+Nothing feels as good, as ticking off a completed task.
 Strive to complete tasks that take less than five minutes the moment they crop up.
-It could be clearing the dishes, folding your laundry or sending a follow up email to your professor.
+It could be clearing the dishes, folding your laundry, or sending a follow-up email to your professor or client.
 This will save you more time later on and give you enough to work on tasks that need more time and attention.

 Turn off the social media feeds

-Well, not entirely.
-Social media has its own unique advantages that we cannot discredit, not to mention it helps us stay in the know of the happenings around us.
+Social media has its unique advantages that we cannot discredit, not to mention it helps us stay in the know of the happenings around us.

-A couple of days ago I realised that I was spending close to four hours on YouTube daily.
+A couple of days ago I realized that I was spending close to four hours on YouTube daily.
 And no, I was not searching for productivity tips or learning a new skill online.
-I got rid of the notification bells, set timers for the time I spent on YouTube and set a scheduled time for when to check my social feeds and reply to emails.
+I got rid of the notification bells, set timers for the time I spent on YouTube, and set a scheduled time for when to check my social feeds and reply to emails.

-If you’re struggling with addiction to a certain website that’s not beneficial, you can delete, set timers to regulate use and find an alternative productive activity to focus on.
+If you’re struggling with addiction to a certain website that’s not beneficial, you can delete it, set timers to regulate use, and find an alternative productive activity to focus on.

-Have a to do list, set a schedule of when to do certain tasks as this will help you efficiently complete your work to avoid last minute rush.
+Have a to-do list, and set a schedule of when to do certain tasks as this will help you efficiently complete your work to avoid last-minute rush.

 Google Keep is my favorite app.
 It’s easy to use and navigate.
 All your lists are kept safe and you can collaborate with others if you are working on group assignments.
 Keep enables you to categorize your thoughts and lists into labels for easier retrieval.
 Having a list is an essential productivity hack for busy college students.
 You can color code your notes and include tags for fast retrieval.